smolanalytics

 What is the best product analytics tool?

 There is no single winner, because the tools solve different jobs.
 For classic event-based product analytics with a strong free tier, Mixpanel.
 For enterprise-grade behavioral analytics with cohorts and experimentation, Amplitude.
 For an all-in-one open-source suite with replay and feature flags, PostHog.
-For autocapture so you can define events after the fact, Heap. smolanalytics is the pick if what you actually want is to ask your numbers in plain English and get a computed, trustworthy answer from a single Go binary, with a daily verdict on what to fix, at a fraction of the price.
+For autocapture so you can define events after the fact, Heap. smolanalytics is the pick if what you actually want is to ask your numbers in plain English and get a computed, trustworthy answer, with a daily verdict on what to fix, at a fraction of the price.

 What is the cheapest product analytics tool?

-smolanalytics is the cheapest to own: self-host is free forever (MIT), and the hosted cloud starts at Solo $9, then Pro $29, Scale $149, or Business $499 per month, with $5 per extra million events versus the big tools' roughly $50.
+smolanalytics is the cheapest to own at real volume: Pro $19 or Scale $49 per month, with a flat $6 per million events, well under what the big hosted tools charge per million.
 Mixpanel, Amplitude, and PostHog all have free tiers that work for a small product, but usage-based pricing on the hosted platforms climbs as your event volume grows.
-Heap is sales-led.
+Heap starts with a free tier and is usage-priced, sales-led on its higher plans.

 Which product analytics tools can you self-host?